I'm Honey!

 That small town way of thinking, to this day, keeps me grounded, kind, and open to meeting people from all walks of life.
 Thank you, Kankakee by the Sea.

 This was who I was as the young woman who flew to an unknown military base in the South.
 I may not have had the prowess to know how to clean my fish bowl, but I knew how to survive, and thrive.
-I would participate and enjoy my new surroundings even with cockroaches; which I out lived.
-(I killed them with spray starch.)
+What I knew was that I would participate and enjoy my new surroundings — even with cockroaches — which I outlived (I killed them with spray starch)!

 How I Survive — and Thrive — Even Today

 As we age we have a choice.
 We can stay in the race and continue to dream big dreams.
-I intend to do just that and make sure my ultimate concierge hangs with me.
+I intend to do just that.

 I am still that young girl walking alone with my baby into those gates at Fort Benning looking only forward to the unknown.
-I know you can relate.
 How many of you feel that same way?
+Many of you, I’m sure, can relate.

-I realize everyone is not as fortunate to have my upbeat attitude of totally being excited about life.
 I know I am older but so what?
 My gray hair does not bother me not nor do my lines.
-I lead a relevant life with my ‘older husband,’ who grounds me and adores me and vice versa, as well as our children and grands.
+I lead a beautiful life.

 Passages After 50, Relationships